5S Audit Checklists

 Step #3: Monitor

-Area supervisors or plant managers should do a monthly and quarterly audit to ensure that 5S standards are being met.
+As one of the core principles of kaizen, area supervisors or plant managers should do a monthly and quarterly audit to ensure that 5S standards are being met.
 Regular audits also help keep track of items and equipment so you can determine whether they are in need of repairs or if something is missing.

 6 of the Best 5S Audit Checklists

 A General 5S Housekeeping Checklist is used to organize workspaces and enable employees to perform their work efficiently, effectively, and safely.
 Use this checklist and begin your 5S inspection by following the 5S audit procedure below:

 - Describe the nature of work and capture a photo of the workspace